-a.
-All persons holding scientific or other qualifications deemed satisfactory to ISAE Council are eligible for membership of the Society.

-b.
-The names of candidates should normally be submitted on the special form provided for the purpose, by post, fax or as a scanned file attached to an electronic mail message.
+- a.
+All persons holding scientific or other qualifications deemed satisfactory to ISAE Council are eligible for membership of the Society. - b.
+The name, qualifications and personal statement of each candidate should normally be submitted via the online application form available on the ISAE website.
 A proposer and a seconder, of whom at least one must be a paid-up member of the Society and one of whom must have personal knowledge of the candidate, must endorse all applications.
 The candidates must declare that they agree to abide by the ISAE Constitution and Code of Conduct.
-Election shall be by approval of the Council. c.
-Newly elected members shall not be entitled to any of the privileges of the ISAE until they have paid the due subscription.
-If such payment has not been made before 1 June next following their election, such election shall be deemed null and void.

-d.
-When the subscription of any member of ISAE remains unpaid after 1st June, membership of the Society shall cease and the member's name shall be deleted from the Register of Members of ISAE.
+Election shall be by approval of the Council. - c.
+Newly elected members shall not be entitled to any of the privileges of the Society until they have paid the due subscription.
+If such payment has not been made before 1 June next following their election, such election shall be deemed null and void. - d.
+When the subscription due from any member of ISAE remains unpaid after 1st June, membership of the Society shall cease and the member's name shall be deleted from the Register of Members of ISAE.
+A member can at any point withdraw their membership by informing the Membership Secretary in writing.
+No refund will be made of subscription paid.